Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 It is a good practice to clean and disinfect your device to prevent scale buildup or bacteria and mold from growing in your humidifier.
 Scale build-up or mold growth may clog the working parts of your humidifier.

-Make sure the water level sensor accessories are in their proper place whenever you assemble them in your machine.
+Ensure the water level sensor accessories are properly placed whenever you assemble them in your machine.

 Select a Crane Humidifier Model that has a Longer Run Time

-If you have a habit of forgetting to refill the water tank or if you want to use your Crane humidifier day and night, make sure you choose a model that has a longer runtime per fill.
+If you forget to refill the water tank or want to use your Crane humidifier day and night, make sure you choose a model with a longer runtime per fill.
 This will help prevent the red light from staying on.
 Also, you won’t have to refill the water tank frequently.

 You can also prolong the runtime of your humidifier by adjusting the mist output rate at a low level.